Encode Your Edition Page

 Practice: Encode the Project Description

 The child <p> element of <projectDesc> is an opportunity for the editor to describe the editorial project in narrative form.
 Anthology leads may prescribe particular wording if they wish.
-It is especially useful for capturing division of labour.
+Project descriptions are especially useful for capturing division of labour.

 Some examples are: